bhavanki/git-hooks/README.md

 ## Creating hooks

 To keep things organized, git-hooks looks for scripts in **sub-directories** named after the git hook name.
-For example, this project has the following `pre-commit` script in the following location:
+For example, this repository has the following `pre-commit` script in the following location:

 	   git_hooks/pre-commit/bsd